ODIM-Project/ODIM/README.md

    - **grfPluginrootServiceUUID**: RootServiceUUID to be used by the GRF plugin service.
 Generate a new UUID by executing the command `uuidgen`.

    - **MessageBusType**: Event message bus type.
 The supported value is Kafka.
 RedisStreams is not supported as the event message bus type for GRF plugin.

+   Other parameters can have default values.
+Optionally, you can update them with values based on your requirements.
+For more information on each parameter, see *[Plugin configuration parameters](#plugin-configuration-parameters)*.

 6. Generate the Helm package for the GRF plugin on the deployment node.

    1. Navigate to `odim-controller/helmcharts/grfplugin`.